Chicago: 1800–1849: Indian removal, first railroad and canal

+1850–1874: Raising, water cribs, river reversal, fire

 In the 1850s, Chicago gained national political prominence as the home of Senator Stephen Douglas, the champion of the Kansas–Nebraska Act and the "popular sovereignty" approach to the issue of the spread of slavery.
 These issues also helped propel another Illinoisan, Abraham Lincoln, to the national stage.
 Lincoln was nominated in Chicago for U.S. president at the 1860 Republican National Convention, which was held in a purpose-built auditorium called the Wigwam.
 He defeated Douglas in the general election, and this set the stage for the American Civil War.

+1855 daguerreotype attributed to Alexander Hesler of the Cook County Court House and City Hall.
+Believed to be the oldest surviving photograph taken of a structure in Chicago.

 To accommodate rapid population growth and demand for better sanitation, the city improved its infrastructure.
 In February 1856, Chicago's Common Council approved Chesbrough's plan to build the United States' first comprehensive sewerage system.
 The project raised much of central Chicago to a new grade with the use of jackscrews for raising buildings.
 While elevating Chicago, and at first improving the city's health, the untreated sewage and industrial waste now flowed into the Chicago River, and subsequently into Lake Michigan, polluting the city's primary freshwater source.

 The city responded by tunneling 2 mi out into Lake Michigan to newly built water cribs.
 In 1900, the problem of sewage contamination was largely resolved when the city completed a major engineering feat.
 It reversed the flow of the Chicago River so that the water flowed away from Lake Michigan rather than into it.
 This project began with the construction and improvement of the Illinois and Michigan Canal, and was completed with the Chicago Sanitary and Ship Canal that connects to the Illinois River, which flows into the Mississippi River.